yash30401/portfolio/README.md

 # CookBook

 Our cookbook app is built using the latest technologies like MVVM architecture, Kotlin Flows, Data Binding, and Motion Layout to provide an intuitive and seamless user experience.
-We've implemented the ROOM Databse to efficiently cache the Recipes, making the app lightning-fast even in offline mode. 🔍 Plus, our app allows you to filter out recipes on the basis of different meals and diets using the Datastore API.
+We've implemented the ROOM Database to efficiently cache the Recipes, making the app lightning-fast even in offline mode. 🔍 Plus, our app allows you to filter out recipes on the basis of different meals and diets using the Datastore API.

 👨‍🍳 We've leveraged best practices like local and remote data sources to ensure that you have access to the latest recipes.